Grant-Archibald-MS/dataverse-opentelemetry/src/plugin/README.md

 az logout
 ```

-3. Login to Azure CLI with user account or Sevice Principal that has rights to run the Plugin
+3. Login to Azure CLI with user account or Service Principal that has rights to run the Plugin

 ```
 az login --use-device-code --allow-no-subscriptions